jacobmarks/concept-space-traversal-plugin/README.md

 This plugin allows you to "traverse" the concept space of a similarity index by adding text prompts (with configurable strength) to a base image.

-It demonstrates how to do the following:

-- use Python and JS in the same plugin
-- create a `Panel` with custom components
-- query dataset properties from JS
-- access samples and display their media files in a custom panel

 **Note:** This plugin requires a similarity index that supports prompts (i.e. embeds text and images) to be present on the dataset.
 You can create one with: